Moving to Brussels: What to Expect If you’ve decided to move to Brussels, welcome to your new adventure!

 Two key points to keep in mind when planning your move to Brussels:

-When landlords say you can register or “domicile” with your lease that means you can register to live in Brussels legally.
+When landlords say you can register or “domicile” with your lease that means you can use that address to register to live in Brussels legally.
 If you have seen the term “non-domiciliation,” you can’t register to live legally at that address and might want to reconsider housing options.

 Residents of non-EU member states will need to apply for a visa prior to requesting residency.
 Most likely your employer has already finalized this process, which includes work permits and necessary applications.